This story was originally published on 3rd February 2017.

 It’s not just on social media.
 For women who interact with straight male strangers on the regular, the ability to ID those who might be antagonistic toward them is a big concern.
 The undercut is one of the most obvious ways to spot them.
 “Since Richard Spencer’s gained visibility, the haircut has turned my stomach,” says Chloe Saint Blaze, a 31-year-old writer and stripper in Nashville.
 “In my line of work, I come into contact with lots of different types of men.
 I am privileged as a sex worker to be surrounded by bouncers and cameras constantly, so I feel safe, but I avoid dudes in general with this hairstyle.”

 Of course, not all men with an undercut are Alt-Right, and not all neo-Nazis have an undercut.
 In fact, white supremacists have historically appropriated some of their most enduring iconography from non-whites — like British skinheads with Jamaican rudeboys or German Nazis with the Indian swastika.
-But when women have limited tools for recognizing dangerous encounters, and the consequences of “just talk to them to find out!” can be unpleasant and demeaning; sometimes the only course of action is making a value judgment about a white guy with a trendy haircut, and not interacting in the first place.
+But when women have limited tools for recognising dangerous encounters, and the consequences of “just talk to them to find out!” can be unpleasant and demeaning; sometimes the only course of action is making a value judgment about a white guy with a trendy haircut, and not interacting in the first place.

 But while it seems that while images of the fashy might be going viral online, it hasn’t translated into haircut appointments, at least not in the same establishments where progressive urbanites get theirs.
 Blind Barber canvassed its barbers in Los Angeles, Manhattan, and Brooklyn and confirmed that they haven’t received any customers who deliberately want a fashy by name.
 “No barber has heard the term before," insists Laub.
 "But if it was requested by name by a client, our barbers would ask them to get the fuck out of the chair.
 This is a stupid attempt at a hurtful rebrand of a popular haircut."

 Dan H., who works at a media company in Brooklyn, and prefers not to give his full name, has had a version of an undercut for the past five years.
 “It’s practical — I can go about four or five weeks between haircuts.
 It also looks professional for what I’m doing.
 I had no concept of the history of the haircut itself when I first got it.
 It’s only recently where I saw that clip of Richard Spencer when I realized, Oh shit, this is associated with some really bad people."
 Dan also notes that women in his life are making the connection between his haircut and the white supremacists.
 “There’s this person who I dated a couple years ago who I met up recently.
 She asked, ‘Oh did you get a haircut?
 You look like a neo-Nazi.’
-That was the first time I realized that that was the vibe it was giving off.”
+That was the first time I realised that that was the vibe it was giving off.”

 On the flip side, the likelihood of false positives might not be much of an issue anymore; after five years in the limelight, the undercut is considered less and less a cutting-edge trend (as a sign of the times, the current Bachelor Nick Viall sports one).
 “Its popularity is dying out and giving way to a looser style of that side part and slicked-back look,” says Laub.